 How and where artificial intelligence (AI) will help

 Today, there are a several areas where robotic process automation (RPA) makes use of AI (with the full expectation to expand to more use cases in the future).
 Fundamentally, what RPA tries to do is to mimic the human’s actions as they are performing their tasks.

 These are four examples:

-- Integration with chat and voice: A typical example is using RPA to build chatbots or voice bots — integrating with existing services like IBM Watson Assistant.
-IBM Watson Assistant uses AI to identify and create intent recommendations, spot trends and emerging issues as they happen and automatically learns from user choices to improve interactions.
+Integration with chat and voice: A typical example is using RPA to build chatbots or voice bots — integrating with existing services like IBM watsonx Assistant.
+IBM watsonx Assistant uses AI to identify and create intent recommendations, spot trends and emerging issues as they happen and automatically learns from user choices to improve interactions.

 What’s next for robotic process automation (RPA)?